auth0/cosmos/src/components/molecules/form/field/field.md

 * `Form.Select`
 * `Form.Switch`

+If you need something we don't have, you can use a custom component with `Form.Field`

 In addition to their own [native props](/docs/TextInput), we add a few more props in the context of a `Form`:

 ```jsx